-Least Environmentally Damaging Practicable Alternative.
+Least Environmentally Damaging Practicable Alternative

 In addition to being the preferred alternative, Alternative 1 is considered the least environmentally damaging practicable alternative (LEDPA).
-Specifically, § 404(b)(1) of the Clean Water Act stipulates that no discharge of dredged or fill material into waters of the United States, which include wetlands, shall be permitted if there is a practicable alternative does not have other significant environmental consequences.
+Specifically, § 404(b)(1) of the Clean Water Act stipulates that no discharge of dredged or fill material into waters of the United States, which include wetlands, shall be permitted if there is a practicable alternative which would have less adverse impact on the aquatic ecosystem, so long as the alternative does not have other significant environmental consequences.
 Furthermore, an alternative is considered practicable if it is available and capable of being implemented after taking into consideration cost, existing technology, and logistics in light of overall project purposes.
 Section 404 permitting is applicable to the proposed new berthing of the aircraft carrier on Guam for the proposed work within Apra Harbor.
-Permitting decisions are based on guidelines ("404(b)(1) Guidelines") developed jointly with the USEPA that are now part of 40 CFR 230.
+Permitting decisions are based on guidelines ("404(b)(1) Guidelines") developed jointly with the USEPA that are now part of the Code of Federal Regulations (40 CFR 230).

 A Section 404 Permit would be applied for and obtained prior to construction.
-An analysis was conducted during this EIS process to illustrate the screening and selection process used in the development of this EIS has identified the LEDPA consistent with the § 404(b)(1) guidelines (see Volume 4, Section 2.4.1).
+An analysis was conducted during this EIS/OEIS process to illustrate the screening and selection process used in the development of this EIS/OEIS has identified the LEDPA consistent with the § 404(b)(1) guidelines (see Volume 4, Section 2.4.1).
 Following the Record of Decision, the Navy would provide design level detail with its permit application in accordance with the USACE permit process.
 The USACE would make the final LEDPA determination during its Section 404 permit decision.